Kyndryl Software Engineer Salary in Spain | €35.6K-€37.2K+ | Levels.fyi

 The median Software Engineer compensation in Spain package at Kyndryl totals €37.2K per year.
-View the base salary, stock, and bonus breakdowns for Kyndryl's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Kyndryl's total compensation packages.
 Last updated: 10/1/2025

 Company